TOAST-DOCS/Storage-Online-NAS/en/console-guide.md

 | Snapshot Storage  | If the sum of the snapshot capacity exceeds the set size, the first created snapshot among all snapshots is deleted. |

 > [Note]
-> The number of subnets available for each project is limited to 3 as of March 2023.
+> The number of subnets available for each project is limited to 3 as of Februrary 2024.
 To increase the limit, contact the Customer Center.

 ### Change Storage Size